04.17.2025Articles

 Introduction

 The dairy industry has embraced EMC technology as a solution to traditional cheese production challenges.
-By using enzymatic reactions, manufacturers can:
+By using enzymatic reactions, manufacturers can achieve remarkable improvements in their production processes and final products.
+The technology enables precise control over flavor development, allowing for the creation of customized cheese profiles that meet specific market demands.

 • Speed up flavor development from months to hours